What Are the Benefits a Residents Committee?

 Have you asked these types of questions of your landlord but received little or no response?

-If you wish for more positive tenant-landlord experiences and communication at your park or marina, or you feel that your landlord isn’t holding up their end of the bargain and you want to do something about it, OSTA recommends starting a Committee of Seven.
-We have seen Committees of Seven improve communication and resolve issues for our members countless times over the last two decades the law has been in effect.
+If you wish for more positive tenant-landlord experiences and communication at your park or marina, or you feel that your landlord isn’t holding up their end of the bargain and you want to do something about it, OSTA recommends starting a Tenants Committee prior to starting your OSTA Chapter.
+If necessary you can consider a Committee of Seven, starting a Committee of Seven takes more effort and has some limitations.

 The Law Establishes and Protects a Residents Committee